Overview

 Neighbor Discovery

-MikroTik Neighbor discovery protocol is used to show and recognize other MikroTik routers in the network, disable neighbor discovery on all interfaces:
+MikroTik Neighbor discovery protocol is used to show and recognize other MikroTik routers in the network, and disable neighbor discovery on all interfaces:

 /ip neighbor discovery-settings set discover-interface-list=none